itsee-birmingham/standalone_collation_editor/README.md

 **This variable can be overwritten in individual project settings**

 This variable is a boolean which determines whether or not to show the button in the footer of all stages of the collation editor which allows all the units to be collapsed to show only the a reading.
 The default is false.

-**NB:** In previous versions this button was included by default.
+In previous versions this button was included by default.

 - #### ```extraFooterButtons```

-**This variable can be overwritten in individual project settings on a stage by stage basis but the services file supports the functions added**
+**This variable can be overwritten in individual project settings on a stage by stage basis but addExtraFooterFunctions() in the services file must provide all the functions added in the projects**

 This variable can be used to add your own custom buttons to the footer of the display in the four stages of the collation editor.
 Each stage is treated separately.
 The data should be structured as a JSON object with the stage/s to be modified as the top level key/s using the following values: regularised, set, ordered, approved.
 The value for each key should be an array of objects where each object has the following two keys: